-This manual's purpose is to help guide you through any projects you would like to accomplish.
+This manual's purpose is to help guide you through any Arduino projects you would like to accomplish.
 There are many detailed aspects of the Arduino that a user must be aware of.
-This manual will be your best friend for the up coming week!
-Please do read it carefully as it will provide you with tips, tricks, how-to's, and general safety precautions so you don't kill your Arduino!
+This manual will be your best friend to help you get started!
+Please do read it carefully as it will provide you with tips, tricks, How-To's, and general safety precautions so you don't kill your Arduino!